CART: A Generative Cross-Modal Retrieval Framework with Coarse-To-Fine Semantic Modeling: Experiments

 Furthermore, to investigate the effect of each component, we report the ablation results in Table~\ref{tab:ablation}.
-Overall, all components are able to improve the retrieval performance of ACE as detailed below.

-\paragraph{w/o constrained beam search} In this setting the decoder does not have a tree-based prior structure, meaning that all tokens in the vocabulary can be generated autoregressively.
-We observe a severe degradation in retrieval performance, which is consistent with previous work \cite{NCI, seater}.
-This indicates that it is difficult to directly memorize all information about valid identifiers, which occupy only a small fraction of the complete decoding space, and that explicit prior knowledge can be effective in improving the quality of beam search.
+The detailed analysis is described below.

-\paragraph{w/o consistency loss} This setting removes the consistency-based regularization loss, and we observe that the model is more prone to overfitting, which leads to degradation of retrieval performance.
+\paragraph{w/o consistency loss} This setting removes the consistency-based regularization loss, and we observe that the model is more prone to overfitting, which leads to degradation of performance.

-\paragraph{w/o fusion strategy} This setting removes the process of feature fusion in the decoder, which leads to a degradation of the retrieval performance.
-Experiments show that it is meaningful to consider the output of each encoder layer comprehensively.
+\paragraph{w/o fusion strategy} This setting removes the process of feature fusion in the decoder, demonstrating the importance of fully considering outputs from all encoder layers.

-\paragraph{w/o K-Means token} This setting removes the process of K-Means and uses only RQ-VAE to construct semantic identifiers.
-Experiments show that clustering the original embeddings via K-Means algorithm brings prior knowledge that is effective for retrieval.
+\paragraph{w/o K-Means} This setting removes the process of K-Means and uses only RQ-VAE to construct semantic identifiers.
+Experiments show that clustering the original embeddings via K-Means brings prior knowledge that is effective for retrieval.

-\paragraph{w/o RQ-VAE token} This setting removes the process of RQ-VAE and uses only the hierarchical K-Means algorithm \cite{DSI} to construct hierarchical K-fork trees for the original embeddings, where the paths from the root node to the leaf nodes are considered as identifiers of the items.
-Experiments show that hierarchical K-Means loses semantic information between different clusters, which is consistent with \cite{recrvq}, and demonstrate that the property of RQ-VAE to compute residuals hierarchically helps the model to understand the semantics of items.
+\paragraph{w/o RQ-VAE} This setting removes the process of RQ-VAE and uses only the hierarchical K-Means to construct K-fork trees for the original embeddings, where the paths from the root node to the leaf nodes are considered as identifiers of the items.
+Experiments show that hierarchical K-Means loses semantic information between different clusters, which is consistent with \citet{recrvq}.